Enemies hatching conspiracies: CJP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-He maintained that steps will have to be taken to rid the country of debt.
+He maintained that steps would have to be taken to rid country of debt.

 Underlying the need for building water reservoirs, he said that there was a dire need to construct dams.